retooth2/xenharmlib/doc/quickstart.rst

 Playing and Exporting
 -----------------------------------

-Sound synthesis and score composition are out of xenharmlib's scope, however there are ways of hearing the things that you are building.
+Sound synthesis and score composition are out of xenharmlib's scope;
+however, there are ways of hearing the things that you are building.

-You can export xenharmlib objects into various formats and even play a sine wave audio from the console to get a feeling for the sound of scales, chords and single notes.
-To play audio from the console you need to install the "console-audio" extra first:
+You can export xenharmlib objects into various formats and even play a sine wave audio from the console to get a feeling for the sound of scales, chords, and single notes.
+To play audio from the console, you need to install the "console-audio" extra first:

 .. code-block:: console